- - -

 5) Wide/Narrow IF bandwidth selection (DX mode)

 So here is a list that will grow with factual input from others.
-Please post your suggested additions to this list in the FMtuners group.
+Please post your suggested additions to this list in our FMtuners group.
 If anyone knows which tube receivers have good tuners inside, please let us know."

 Kenwood

-Kenwood KR-5600.
 This model has 4 FM gangs, according to our contributor Ray.

-Kenwood KR-6200.
-The user manual claims 4 gangs.
+The user manual states that this model has 4 FM gangs.

-Kenwood KR-9600.
 This receiver has 5 FM gangs, which is commendable in a standalone tuner and rather exceptional for a receiver.
 Some of its quoted specs, particularly for sensitivity, surpass Kenwood's specs for stand-alone tuners like the KT-7500.

-Kenwood KR-6050, KR-7050, and KR-8050 have wide/narrow IF selection.
+All of these models have wide/narrow IF selection.
 The KR-7050 has 5 ceramic filters, two of which have a 180 kHz bandwidth and are used in Narrow mode.

 Luxman

-Luxman R-115 and R-117.
 According to a contributor, these remote-controlled receivers have identical 4-gang tuners, with tuning specs generally within 5% of the same-generation T-117 tuner.
 Built in the mid-1980s, the R-115 and R-117 feature wide/narrow bandwidth settings and switchable .025 MHz fine-tuning (their normal tuning increment is .1 MHz).

-Our source adds: "The amp section, rated at 50 WPC into 8 Ohms, includes a then very novel feature: an LED peak meter, calibrated in dB, with two ranges.
+Our contributor adds: "The amp section, rated at 50 WPC into 8 ohms, includes a then very novel feature: an LED peak meter, calibrated in dB, with two ranges.
 The receiver includes a well-appointed preamp section with 5 inputs: phono 1 and 2, aux and tape 1 and 2.
 The standard bass and treble controls are included, as well as a high and low cut filter, loudness and mono mode switch (which is also used for the tuner mode).
 Tape monitoring and dubbing are handled by separate controls.
 The balance control is hiding in the top row of buttons.
-The R-1050 inherits a huge transformer and 20000uF worth of filter caps from the L-80, as well as 95% of the power amp circuit, including the massive inboard heatsink.
+The R-1050 inherits a huge transformer and 20000 µF worth of filter caps from the L-80, as well as 95% of the power amp circuit, including the massive inboard heat sink.
 The amp features full overcurrent, DC and temperature protection, as well as a delayed speaker turn-on, with a front panel indicator next to the power button, that flashes during the delay and goes on permanently if there is a fault condition.
 The preamp is somewhat simplified compared to the L-80, but still very well appointed.
 The phono preamp is situated right on the input terminals, for best noise rejection."

-Luxman R-1070.
 This model has wide and narrow IF bandwidth settings.

-Luxman R-1120.
 This model was Luxman's top-of-the-line receiver from 1976 to 1979 and retailed for $995.
 It has discrete power transistors, unlike the R-1120A.
 Power output is 120 watts RMS per channel with very low distortion.
 We're looking for more information on it.

 Marantz